By the end of this section, you will be able to:

 - Explain how U.S. political parties formed

 In Federalist No. 10, written in the late eighteenth century, James Madison noted that the formation of self-interested groups, which he called factions, was inevitable in any society, as individuals started to work together to protect themselves from the government.
 Interest groups and political parties are two of the most easily identified forms of factions in the United States.
 These groups are similar in that they are both mediating institutions responsible for communicating public preferences to the government.
-They are points of access/linkage institutions available to the public, though they are not themselves government institutions in a formal sense.
+They are not themselves government institutions in a formal sense.
 Neither is directly mentioned in the U.S. Constitution nor do they have any real, legal authority to influence policy.
-Where interest groups often work indirectly to influence our leaders, political parties are organizations that try to directly influence public policy through members who seek to win and hold public office.
+But whereas interest groups often work indirectly to influence our leaders, political parties are organizations that try to directly influence public policy through its members who seek to win and hold public office.
 Parties accomplish this by identifying and aligning sets of issues that are important to voters in the hopes of gaining support during elections; their positions on these critical issues are often presented in documents known as a party platform, which is adopted at each party’s presidential nominating convention every four years.
 If successful, a party can create a large enough electoral coalition to gain control of the government.
 Once in power, the party is then able to deliver, to its voters and elites, the policy preferences they choose by electing its partisans to the government.
 In this respect, parties provide choices to the electorate, something they are doing that is in such sharp contrast to their opposition.

 Winning elections and implementing policy would be hard enough in simple political systems, but in a country as complex as the United States, political parties must take on great responsibilities to win elections and coordinate behavior across the many local, state, and national governing bodies.
 Indeed, political differences between states and local areas can contribute much complexity.
 If a party stakes out issue positions on which few people agree and therefore builds too narrow a coalition of voter support, that party may find itself marginalized.
 But if the party takes too broad a position on issues, it might find itself in a situation where the members of the party disagree with one another, making it difficult to pass legislation, even if the party can secure victory.